rossman22590/ChatGPT-Next-Web-1/README.md

 - Go to the Vercel dashboard, delete the original project, then create a new project and select the project you just forked to redeploy.
 - Please manually add an environment variable named `OPENAI_API_KEY` and enter your API key as the value during the redeploy process.

-This project will be continuously maintained.
-If you want to keep the code repository up to date, you can check out the [Github documentation](https:// docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) to learn how to synchronize a forked It is recommended to perform synchronization operations regularly.
+This project will be continuously maintained.If you want to keep the code repository up to date, you can check out the [Github documentation](https:// docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) to learn how to synchronize a forked It is recommended to perform synchronization operations regularly.

 You can star or watch this project or follow author to get release notifictions in time.